circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

 ## Deploying to Heroku

-The demo `.circleci/config.yml` includes a `deploy-job` to automatically deploy when a build on `master` finishes successfully.
+The demo `.circleci/config.yml` includes a `deploy-job` to deploy the `master` branch to Heroku.

 ```yaml
 version: 2